gis-ops/docker-valhalla/README.md

 #### Run Valhalla with pre-built tiles

 In the case where you have a pre-built `tiles.tar` package from another Valhalla instance, you can also dump that to `custom_files/` and they're loaded upon container restart if you set the following environment variables: `use_tiles_ignore_pbf=True`, `force_rebuild=False`.
-Also, don't forget to set the correct `.file_hashes.txt` for your `valhalla_tiles.tar`.
+Also, don't forget to set the md5 sum for your `valhalla_tiles.tar` in `.file_hashes.txt`.

 ## Environment variables